Ricky Evans (darts player): Career

 At the second UK Open Qualifier of 2015, Evans progressed through to his first quarter-final in over a year where he lost 6–3 to Vincent van der Voort.
 He reached the third round of the UK Open for the first time by beating Mark Layton 5–3, but then lost 9–4 to James Wilson.
 A second quarter-final appearance this year came at the fifth Players Championship where, after defeating Colin Osborne, Andy Smith, Jamie Robinson and Devon Petersen, he lost 6–2 to Keegan Brown.

 Evans won the qualifier for the 2016 World Championship with a 5–4 victory over Andy Boulton.
 He played 2010 runner-up Simon Whitlock in the first round and, having trailed 2–0 in sets and 2–0 in legs (surviving two match darts), Evans mounted a comeback to eventually win the match 3–2 with a 130 checkout.
 However, Evans lost 10 legs in a row in his second round match against Jamie Caven to be knocked out 4–0.
 A 9–5 victory over Andy Boulton saw Evans play in the fourth round of the UK Open for the first time, but he missed match darts against Darren Webster to lose 9–8 after leading 4–1 early on.
 A quarter-final appearance came at the seventh Players Championship event (lost 6–2 to Gerwyn Price) and he went one better at the 16th event to reach his first semi-final in nearly three years.
 He also missed double 12 for a nine darter during the day, before losing 6–4 to Steve West in the last four.
 These results have seen Evans qualify for the Players Championship Finals and he faced James Wade in the first round.

 Evans' first round match with Michael Smith at the 2017 World Championship went to a deciding set in which he failed to win a leg to be beaten 3–2.
 He reached the semi-finals of the first UK Open Qualifier, but lost 6–4 to Adrian Lewis.

 At the 2018 Dutch Darts Championship, Evans made his first PDC European Tour final, where he lost 8–5 to Ian White.

 In 2019, he followed that up with another runner-up spot at Players Championship 6 before reaching his second European Tour final at the 2019 German Darts Championship, where he lost 8–6 to Daryl Gurney.

+In March 2024, Evans reached his first premier event semi-final at the 2024 UK Open by defeating Rob Cross.
+He was defeated by Luke Humphries 11–2.